slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 More information about `cert-manager` can be found [here](https://cert-manager.io/docs/installation/kubernetes/), and more information about persistent volume types can be found [here](https://kubernetes.io/docs/concepts/storage/storage-classes/).

-To enable more advanced features, NFS sharing and host-level trust must be permitted between front and backend resources.

 ## Configuration